Distortion Resilience for Goal-Oriented Semantic Communication: Introduction

 Fortunately, Semantic Communication (SemCom) \cite{2021-SemComSurvey1, 2021-SemComSurvey2, 2022-SemcomSurvey3, 2022-SemcomSurvey4} emerges as a promising architectural innovation poised to redefine communication in the IoE era.
-The SemCom system's ultimate objective is the efficient transmission of content-aware and semantic-related information tailored to specific tasks, thus bringing the grand vision of the IoE closer to reality.
-Achieving this requires core feature: the semantic receiver's capability to reconstruct the original data, accepting a degree of distortion as long as it surpasses a predefined AI task performance threshold.
-To this end, various studies have introduced goal-oriented SemCom approaches that leverages semantic features (e.g., semantic similarity, semantic completeness, and semantic accuracy) to ensure effective AI task execution within the constraints of wireless communication environments.
-For instance, in \cite{2021-SEM-DeepSC}, the authors proposed DeepSC, which employs semantic channel coding for text transmission.
+The ultimate objective of SemCom is to efficiently transmit the content-aware and semantic information tailored to specific tasks, thus bringing the grand vision of the IoE closer to reality.
+To achieve the aforementioned objective, the receiver's capability to reconstruct the original data, accepting a degree of data distortion as long as it surpasses a predefined Artificial Intelligence (AI) task performance threshold.
+To this end, various studies have introduced goal-oriented SemCom approaches that leverage semantic metrics (e.g., semantic similarity, semantic completeness, and semantic accuracy) to ensure effective AI task execution within the constraints of wireless communication environments.
+For instance, in \cite{2021-SEM-DeepSC, 2023-SemCom-Memory, 2022-SemCom-TOMUSC}, the authors propose attention-based encoders, which employ semantic channel coding for text transmission.
 It maximizes data rates while preventing information loss by incorporating mutual information into the loss function, accommodating variable-length input texts and output symbols.
 Additionally, a novel performance metric, phrase similarity, resembling human judgment, was introduced to assess semantic errors.
-In the publication referenced as \cite{2022-Sem-TextTransmission-RedudancyRemoval}, the author introduces an innovative approach to semantically aware speech-to-text transmission.
+In \cite{2022-Sem-TextTransmission-RedudancyRemoval}, the author introduces an innovative approach to semantically aware speech-to-text transmission.
 This method is built upon a soft alignment and redundancy elimination module that utilizes attention networks.
-The primary objective of this approach is to remove semantically irrelevant information, resulting in more concise semantic representations.
+The primary objective of this approach is to remove irrelevant information, resulting in more concise representations.
+In the SemCom for computer vision tasks, the metrics used vary.
+The studies in \cite{2022-SemCom-NTSCC, 2021-SemCom-LiteDSCC, 2022-SemCom-IBA} utilize Mean Square Error (MSE) and KL divergence between the original and reconstructed images as learning metrics to enhance the performance of semantic encoders.
+Additionally, the research in \cite{2024-SemCom-AdaSem} incorporates application-oriented distortion from PoseNet \cite{2021-DL-PoseNet} into the MSE, creating a joint loss function for goal-oriented SemCom aimed at camera relocalization.